nus-cs2103-AY2021S2/tp/docs/UserGuide.md

         customer delete [INDEX] (-f)
         ```

-        In the event that there are uncompleted orders by the contact that is being attempted to be deleted, a `-f` flag has to be added to the end of the command to confirm the command.
+        In the event that there are uncompleted orders by the customer that is being attempted to be deleted, a `-f` flag has to be added to the end of the command to confirm the command.
 This is to prevent you from accidentally deleting orders unknowingly and leading to unhappy customers!

         Examples:
         ```